SteveSandersonMS/dotnet-wasi-sdk/README.md

+# Deprecated

+This experimental SDK is now superseded by the .NET SDK's `wasi-experimental` workload (which itself is still experimental).
+See https://github.com/dotnet/runtime/blob/main/src/mono/wasi/README.md

+Everything below this point is for comparative purposes only.
+Please move your experiments over to use `wasi-experimental` instead of the packages in this repo.

-# Experimental WASI SDK for .NET Core
+## Experimental WASI SDK for .NET Core

 `Wasi.Sdk` is an experimental package that can build .NET Core projects (including whole ASP.NET Core applications) into standalone WASI-compliant `.wasm` files.
 These can then be run in standard WASI environments or custom WASI-like hosts.